List of Mermaid Melody Pichi Pichi Pitch characters: Winged antagonists

 Alala calls herself "the wings of dreams and decadence".
 Michel's fairy-like servant, she is quite peppy and upbeat most of the time.
 She sings two songs in the anime; a peppy song that shoots stars at the Princesses and a sugary sweet song that makes men cheer for her.
 In the manga, she can make people (or at least a Mermaid Princess) dream about anything she wishes, including nightmares.
-In her real form, she has green hair and pink eyes, in her human disguise form, her eyes are brown and her hair color is the same (albeit retaining her pointy ears).
-Her visual is based on Aya Matsuura.
+In her real form, she has green hair and pink eyes, in her human disguise form, her eyes are brown and her hair color is a bit darker (albeit retaining her pointy ears).